awsdocs/amazon-s3-userguide/doc_source/UsingServerSideEncryption.md

 # Protecting data using server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)<a name="UsingServerSideEncryption"></a>

 Server\-side encryption protects data at rest\.
 Amazon S3 encrypts each object with a unique key\.
-As an additional safeguard, it encrypts the key itself with a master key that it rotates regularly\.
+As an additional safeguard, it encrypts the key itself with a key that it rotates regularly\.
 Amazon S3 server\-side encryption uses one of the strongest block ciphers available to encrypt your data, 256\-bit Advanced Encryption Standard \(AES\-256\)\.

 There are no new charges for using server\-side encryption with Amazon S3\-managed keys \(SSE\-S3\)\.
 However, requests to configure and use SSE\-S3 incur standard Amazon S3 request charges\.
 For information about pricing, see [Amazon S3 pricing](http://aws.amazon.com/s3/pricing/)\.